ajdemski/Piers-Bakery/README.md

 # Description

 _A Code Review Project from Aaron Demski, This repo is about Pier's Bakery!
-Input an amount in USD and select a currency you would like to exchange it to.
-To make this project yourself you will want to install Postman and follow the Setup/Installation Requirements Below.
+To make this project yourself you will want to follow the Setup/Installation Requirements Below.
 Hope you enjoy!_

 # Setup/Installation Requirements
-this is a test

 # _Link To Site_